vincentvbh/PolyMul_Without_PowerfulMul/README.md

 - [IAR Embedded Workbench for AVR](https://www.iar.com/ko/products/architectures/microchip/iar-embedded-workbench-for-avr/) :
 We developed our AVR code in IAR Embedded Workbench AVR.
   - One can get a one week trial to run the artifact at the link.
-  - [IAR Embedded Workbench for AVR] is Windows (544.5MB) only software.
+  - [IAR Embedded Workbench for AVR] is a Windows-only software (544.5MB).

 See `avr.md` for detailed instructions.